SiliconLabs/zigbee_applications/zigbee_smart_lighting/README.md

 ```

 **Putting the install code on the sensor**
-The install code itself is a random value installed on the joining device at manufacturing time and is used to encrypt the initial network key transport from the coordinator to the joining device, via a unique link key.
+The install code itself is a random value installed on the joining device at manufacturing time and is used to encrypt the initial network key transport from the coordinator to the joining device, via an unique link key.
 To emulate this, we are going to use commander to flash the install code onto our board.
 We have included a file install.txt on this page to give you an install code to work with for this example.
 While you can use any code you want, this code matches the commands you will see in this example and will allow you to easily follow along with our example.
 To install this via commander, use this command:

 ```
 commander flash --tokengroup znet --tokenfile install.txt --device efr32mg12p